 Investment treaties with ISDS provisions introduce another potential source of legal risk for countries seeking to enact changes to their tax policy in response to GloBE rules.
 The vast majority of these treaties are BITs.
 This risk is not unique.
 Investors could challenge any change to domestic tax policy under a BIT.
 This is reflected in the significant growth in tax-related claims under investment treaties.
 Of the 1,190 publicly known ISDS cases filed between 1987 and 2021, 15% have involved tax-related claims.
 This is despite newer-generation bilateral and regional investment treaties containing clear and unequivocal carve-outs for tax.
 One important advantage of GloBE is that the income will be subject to top-up tax somewhere, if not in the host country.
-This makes the likelihood of an investor bringing a claim against the host state particularly low.
+This makes the likelihood of an investor bringing a claim against the host state for a GloBE-related claim low when evaluated on a cost-benefit basis.

-&lt;sup>43 Growing consensus on the illegitimacy of BITs (and treaty-based ISDS in particular) has triggered comprehensive attempts at multilateral reform, most notably through Working Group III at UNCITRAL.
+&lt;sup>49 Growing consensus on the illegitimacy of BITs (and treaty-based ISDS in particular) has triggered comprehensive attempts at multilateral reform, most notably through Working Group III at UNCITRAL.
 Working Group III in particular is addressing concerns pertaining to lengthy and costly proceedings that often result in inconsistent decisions.